JanBeh/neumond/README.md

     (including TCP server support)
   * subprocesses with stdin, stdout, and stderr

-Moreover, a small example for integration with a third party C library [libpq] is included (Lua module `pgeff`, written in C), allowing asynchronous communication with a [PostgreSQL] server.
+Moreover, a small example for integration with a third party C library ([libpq] from [PostgreSQL]) is included (Lua module `neumond.pgeff`, written in C).

-Web applications can be built using the `scgi` module, which allows creating an [SCGI] application server using fibers and asynchronous I/O.
+Web applications can be built using the `neumond.scgi` module, which allows creating an [SCGI] application server using fibers and asynchronous I/O.

 [libpq]: https://www.postgresql.org/docs/current/libpq.html
 [PostgreSQL]: https://www.postgresql.org/
 [SCGI]: https://en.wikipedia.org/wiki/Simple_Common_Gateway_Interface

 ## Overview of core modules (dependency tree)